florenceademeji/EPL_data_analysis_with_R/README.md

 ##### • Performance Metrics: The function calculates key metrics such as points per match, point percentage, goals scored per match, and goals allowed per match.
 ##### • Team Comparison: Provides detailed comparisons of team performances, offering clear standings based on multiple criteria.
 ##### • Dynamic Data Handling: The function can dynamically update standings with current season data as new matches occur.
+### Key Insights

+1. **Top Performers**:
+   - The top 5 teams based on Points Per Match (PPM) show the strongest performance in the league as of the selected date.
+These teams have consistently won more matches and accumulated more points.

+2. **Struggling Teams**:
+   - The bottom 5 teams based on Points Per Match (PPM) indicate those that are struggling the most in the league.
+They have fewer points and more losses compared to others.

+3. **Goals Analysis**:
+   - The average goals scored per match (GSM) and goals against per match (GAM) provide insight into the offensive and defensive capabilities of the teams.
+Higher GSM indicates strong offensive performance, while lower GAM indicates better defensive performance.

+4. **Overall Performance**:
+   - The summary statistics give a quick overview of the league's performance as a whole, highlighting the average points per match and goals statistics.

 ## Recommendations